 Call for Abstract

-27th European Cardiology Congress, will be organized around the theme “Investigating Cardiological Research and Innovations”
+27th European Cardiology Conference, will be organized around the theme “Investigating Cardiological Research and Innovations”

 Euro Cardiology 2018 is comprised of keynote and speakers sessions on latest cutting edge research designed to offer comprehensive global discussions that address current issues in Euro Cardiology 2018